8 Of The Best Late Summer Flowering Shrubs

 You will be familiar with most of the shrubs that I have chosen for this article but I include a couple that you may not have thought of growing, which are well worth your consideration… Hibiscus, Autumn ceanothus and Cestrum parqui.

-What Can I Grow For Late Summer Flowering?
+What Can I Grow For Best Late Summer Flowering Shrubs?

 There are numerous varieties of this lovely, wow factor, late summer flowering, deciduous shrub.
 Colours are mainly pale pink and white, mauve or pink with red.
 My favourite is Oiseau Bleu for it’s deep mauve single flowers with a dark red center.